-Students Opposing Slavery (SOS), a youth initiative at President Lincoln’s Cottage, is a student-led organization to raise awareness and action against human trafficking and modern slavery.
+Students Opposing Slavery (SOS), a youth initiative at President Lincoln’s Cottage, is a student-led organization raising awareness of and taking action against human trafficking and modern slavery.

 We are the generation that says ENOUGH.